Heap's algorithm: Proof

-In this proof, we'll use the implementation below as Heap's Algorithm.
-While it is not optimal (see section below), the implementation is nevertheless still correct and will produce all permutations.
-The reason for using the below implementation is that the analysis is easier, and certain patterns can be easily illustrated.
+In this proof, we'll use the below implementation as Heap's algorithm as it makes the analysis easier, and certain patterns can be easily illustrated.
+While it is not optimal (it does not minimize moves, which is described in the section below), the implementation is correct and will produce all permutations.

+// Output the k! permutations of A in which the first k elements are permuted in all ways.

+// To get all permutations of A, use k := length of A.